Homepage

 Minister says that salaries for workers interrupted by the fuel crisis in Cuba are guaranteed

-Marxlenin Pérez Valdés, concerned about the international working class: "And what about the Cuban?"
+Marxlenin Pérez Valdés, concerned about the international working class: "And the Cuban one?"

-Cuba still has strong cards: Human capital, diaspora, and proximity to the U.S. emerge as key factors for overcoming the crisis
+Cuba still has strong assets: Human capital, the diaspora, and proximity to the U.S. emerge as key factors for overcoming the crisis

 Ulises Toirac: The absurdity of "a government that prioritizes mobilizations, signatures, and interviews"